 Essentials Plan

 The Essentials Plan is where Mailchimp starts getting useful.
-Designed for small businesses, this plan is just above the free version with basic features.
-You pay $15/month for 500 contacts and can use the plan for up to 50,000 contacts (at $350/month) with a 10x email send limit.
+Designed for small businesses, this core plan is just above the free version with basic features.
+You pay $13/month for 500 contacts and can use the plan for up to 50,000 contacts (at $350/month) with a 10x email send limit.

 It’s designed for those who have tested the tool, outgrown the free plan, and are ready for real campaigns.
-It’s a great starting point for small business owners who want to send regular email campaigns to a small list.
+It’s a great starting point for small business owners who want to send regular email campaigns to a small list and can do without priority support.

-This monthly plan offers a good balance between useful features and affordable pricing, offering basic capabilities but not something fancy or advanced for a full-blown email marketing strategy.
+This monthly plan offers a good balance between useful features and affordable pricing, offering basic capabilities but not something fancy, like dynamic content, which is only accessible on Standard or Premium plans.

 Standard Plan